 Top 10 Golf Tipsters in the World – Ranked!

-So grab your clubs and get ready to hit the links, because with these tips, you’ll be well on your way to becoming a successful golf bettor in no time!
+So hit the links with these top golf tipsters you’ll be a golf betting hero in no time!

 Top 10 Golf Tipsters

-Palmer gained notable recognition through his book, Born to Punt: Steve Palmer’s Betting Year, which provides an engaging account of an ordinary punter’s pursuit of substantial winnings.
-A prominent aspect of the book entails Palmer’s ambitious endeavors to secure enormous wins by placing audacious doubles on PGA and European tour winners, often at odds reaching thousands to one.
+Palmer is known for his book, Born to Punt: Steve Palmer’s Betting Year, which details the journey of an average bettor striving for significant winnings.
+A central theme of the book is Palmer’s bold strategy of placing high-risk doubles on PGA and European tour winners, often at odds of thousands to one, in hopes of hitting a massive jackpot during major golf tournaments.

 - 2018: +274 points profit